 ["True Up" shall have the meaning set forth in Section 3.3(a) of this Agreement.]

-"Utility" shall mean Gulf Power Company or any other entity technically and legally capable of providing electric energy in the quantities necessary to perform the Compression Services hereunder, under the then existing electrical industry standards and regulatory structure.
+"Utility" means Gulf Power Company or any other entity technically and legally capable of providing electric energy in the quantities necessary to perform the Compression Services hereunder, under the then existing electrical industry standards and regulatory structure.

-"Utility Power Agreement" shall mean the electric energy supply agreement to be executed between ECS and the Utility for the purchase of electric energy on the local utility's or its affiliate's transmission system.
+"Utility Power Agreement" means the electric energy supply agreement executed between ECS and the Utility for the purchase of electric energy.

 1.2.
 Singular and Plural.
 Words used herein in the singular, where the context so permits, also include the plural and vice versa.
 The definitions of words in the singular herein, where the context so permits, also apply to such words when used in the plural or vice versa.